Parkridge, Saskatoon

 Parkridge is a residential community in western Saskatoon, Saskatchewan, located on land annexed by the city between 1975 and 1979.
 Development of the subdivision initially began in the early 1980s.
 The extreme west end of the neighbourhood remained undeveloped until the subsequent creation of the adjacent Blairmore Urban Centre led to the final phase of Parkridge being built out in the early 2010s.
 Whereas the majority of residents are employed in the sales and service sector, the next highest employer is business, finance and administration.
 The two main age groups are those in their 40s and teenagers as of 2005.
-Until recently Parkridge was the farthest western neighbourhood of Saskatoon south of 22nd Street.
+Until recently, Parkridge was the farthest western neighbourhood of Saskatoon south of 22nd Street.
 However, new construction will soon see Neighbourhood 2 of the Blairmore SDA bear that distinction.
 In comparison, the neighbourhood of Parkridge with a 2001 census population of 4,505 is larger than the Saskatchewan city of Melville which had a population of 4,149 in 2006, and 4,453 in 2001 and Parkridge is a little smaller than the provincial city of Humboldt which was 4,998 in 2006, and 5,161 in 2001.
 In Saskatchewan rural towns must maintain a population above 5,000 to apply for city status.
 According to MLS data, the average sale price of a home as of 2013 was $327,072.

 History

-The roadways are to the most part named after those people who contributed significantly to the City of Saskatoon.
+Most roadways are named after those people who contributed significantly to the City of Saskatoon.